 And some of the so-called fintech disruptors like SoFi Mortgage are actually providing unique offerings like a 5/1 ARM with an interest-only option and jumbo loans as high as $3 million with just 10% down.

-Be Careful Not to Pay More for the Same Product
+Be Careful Not to Pay More for the Same Exact Mortgage

-- While it’s important to use a lender you can trust
+- While it’s important to use a mortgage lender you can trust

-- That can actually close your home loan without delay
+- One that can actually close your home loan competently without delay

 - And there’s a good chance it’ll be resold shortly after closing anyway

 Those exceptions aside, many of us have very similar mortgages that are only unique in terms of where they originated from.

 As noted, most of today’s mortgages are conforming loans, meaning they meet the guidelines of Fannie and Freddie.
 Or they’re simply backed by the government via the FHA, VA, or USDA.

 That’s why you have to ask yourself – if the company isn’t offering anything different, why pay more?

 Might as well bargain shop and find the best mortgage rate with the lowest closing costs, instead of simply going with a household name because of a funny commercial.

 At the end of the day, as long as they get you to the finish line, you’ll probably never think about your mortgage company again.
 Just make sure they’re reputable first…

 Chances are your mortgage will be sold off in a matter of months anyway, so the company you get it from likely won’t even service it.